31131023374/analysis/contract.md

   + Others: permission as a follower

 #Create Sales Order from Contract
-- Information to be transfer:
+- Information to be transfered:
   + Customer
   + Order Date
   + Pricelist